 To further unfold how spoken articulation aids in interpreting expressions, the next part of the interview was carried out only in spoken form.
-There were no written expressions in view and the interviewer asked questions based on the interview protocol without showing anything to either participant.
+There were no written expressions in view and the interviewer asked questions based on the interview protocol without showing anything to each participant.

 When the interviewer spoke different mathematical expressions using articulation to separate different sub-expressions, Eric was able to sequence the operations correctly.
-Based on Excerpt 5, when Eric heard 'negative [pause] five squared', he sensed 'five squared' as a sub-expression and imagined it having a bracket round it.
+Based on Excerpt 4, when Eric heard "negative [pause] five squared", he sensed "five squared" as a sub-expression and imagined it having a bracket round it.
 He performed the operation to square five first before forming the negative.
-He also interpreted the expression 'two plus three times four' by first performing the operation $3 \times 4$ to get 12, then adding 2 + 12 to get 14.
+He also interpreted the expression "two plus three times four" by first performing the operation 3×4 to get 12, then adding 2 + 12 to get 14.
+Now Eric was implicitly linking the use of articulation to imagine the symbolic use of brackets.

-Exce 27 28 rpt 5 I Eric What is negative [pause] five squared?
-Negative twenty-five When you square the number five you will get twenty-five, a positive answer.
+27 I What is negative [pause] five squared?

+28 Eric Negative twenty-five.
+When you squared the number five you will get twenty-five, a positive answer.
 It depends on whether or not we have a bracket here.
 [As Eric spoke, he moved his index finger on the table as if he was writing a minus sign followed by a bracket round the number five.]
 But in this case, I think this is a negative twenty-five.
 29 I What is negative five [pause] squared?
 30 Eric For me, right now I'm thinking the answer is twenty-five I squared negative five.
 31 I What is two plus [pause] three times four?
 32 Eric This is fourteen.
-[Writing on the paper:] 0 10 2 11 - 111

-33 I Can you please explain how you get your answer?
+[Writing on the paper:] 2+3×4=14 33 I How did you get your answer?
 34 Eric I multiply first then do addition.
 Three times four is twelve, plus two is fourteen.